hoengggroup/websiteBot/README.md

 [Niklas Bogensperger](https://github.com/niklasbogensperger) - responsible for the "frontend" (module_telegram.py)

-All other parts of the project are developed together.
+All other parts of the project are developed together, and the repo is owned by our shared GitHub account [hoengggroup](https://github.com/hoengggroup).